RRQ (esports): Expansion to Brazil

 After concluding in the MLBB M3 World Championship, Brazilian representatives Keyd Stars' roster disbanded.
 This was later confirmed by one of its roster members.
 However, during the eve of the ninth season of MPL Indonesia, RRQ announced their expansion to MPL Brazil, to form RRQ Akira.
 The roster mainly comprised most of the players of Keyd Stars.
-RRQ Akira disbanded at the end of the 2024 season after their jouney ended in wildcard round of M6 World Championship.
+RRQ Akira disbanded at the end of the 2024 season after their journey ended in wildcard round of M6 World Championship.

 Expansion to Philippines

 In July 2023, RRQ announced its expansion into the Philippines, marking its entry into the region's competitive Mobile Legends: Bang Bang Development League (MDL PH).
-This move came ahead of MDL Philippines Season 2, where RRQ aimed to develop rising talents in the country's MLBB scene.
+This move came ahead of MDL Philippines season 2, where RRQ aimed to develop rising talents in the country's MLBB scene.

+The team, known as RRQ Kaito, won their first and only MDL PH in season 3 by taking down ECHO Proud in a close 3–2 game and denying ECHO's three-peat.
+The rosterlater won the SIBOL National team qualifier ahead of International Esports Federation (IeSF) 2024 event where the main five were selected alongside Falcons AP Bren's jungler, Kyle "KyleTzy" Sayson.
+A year later, the team was disbanded in December 2025 to make room for MPL MY expansion, mainly due to the partnership system that was created in the Malaysia scene.

+Expansion to Malaysia

+Just after they disbanded the Philippines team, they were accepted as one of the eight founding partnership teams for the new MPL MY system in February 2026, ahead of the upcoming Season 17.
+The partnership system was planned for eight teams with five of them coming from outside of Malaysia, including Indonesia.
+The full roster was announced on 12 March 2026 featuring former RRQ Hoshi player, Rendy "Dyrennn" Syahputra and former ONIC Esports and Team SMG gold laner, Lu "Sasa" Khai Bean as the head coach, previously become the first ever Malaysian to win an international event with his infamous Kage squad in Mobile Legends: Bang Bang Southeast Asia Cup (MSC) 2019.